-First, there is the personal righteousness of God Himself, which is referred to in Romans 3'21,26:
+First, there is the personal righteousness of God Himself.
+He is righteous.
+That is, He is always right in everything He does.
+Romans 3'21,26 says:

-"But now the righteousness of God apart from the law is revealed ... being witnessed by the Law and the Prophets."
-And "... to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus".
+"But now the righteousness of God apart from the law is revealed ... being witnessed by the Law and the Prophets" "... to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus".

 "...much more those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ," Romans 5'17.